 What is C Programming Language

-The C Language is developed for creating system applications that direct interacts to the hardware devices such as kernels and device drivers etc...
+The C Language is developed for creating system applications that directly interact with hardware devices such as kernels and device drivers etc...

 Introduction of C Language